Skip to main content

 git branch -M main

-Make a new GitHub repository (https://github.com/new) (here I called the repository vitessce-demo-gh-pages
+Create a new GitHub repository (https://github.com/new) (here I called the repository vitessce-demo-gh-pages) and set it as the remote origin:

 # Replace my-username with your GitHub username in the following line: